Zug Island: History

-Originally a marsh-filled peninsula at the mouth of the River Rouge, it served as an uninhabited Native American burial ground for thousands of years.
+Originally a marsh-filled peninsula at the mouth of the River Rouge, the territory now known as Zug Island served as an uninhabited Native American burial ground for thousands of years.
 Upon European arrival, the land was incorporated into Ecorse Township, making up the very northeast corner of the township.
 The beginning of interest in developing the land came when Samuel Zug, one of the founders of the Republican Party and a staunch abolitionist, came to Detroit from Cumberland County, Pennsylvania, in 1836 to make his fortune in the furniture industry with the money he earned as a bookkeeper.
 Shortly after, Marcus Stevenson, a Detroit financier, went into business with him.

-The Stevenson & Zug Furniture Company flourished until 1859 when Zug, by then a rich man, dissolved the partnership.
-He decided to invest in real estate to provide security for his wife, Ann.
+The Stevenson & Zug Furniture Company flourished until 1859 when Samuel Zug, by then a rich man, dissolved the partnership.
+He decided to invest in real estate to provide security for his wife, Anna.
 Envisioning a luxurious estate on the Detroit River, Zug bought 325 acre of marshy land below Fort Wayne from the town of Delray in 1876.
-But the dampness was too much for the Zugs and after 10 years they abandoned their home.
+But the dampness was too much for the Zugs, and after 10 years they abandoned their home.